izikeros/blog/content/posts/metrics_regression.md

 MAE can cause notable difference between public and private leaderboard calculations.
 One drawback of the Absolute Error metrics is that direct comparison of the metrics for model used to predict variables on different scales is not possible.
 E.g. when using model to financial predictions of S&P 500 index and using the same model to predict value of Microsoft stock price we cannot compare their performance using this metrics since units and ranges are different.
 The S&P 500 is expressed in points and stock price of asset is expressed in dollars.
 In this situation one can use (percentage error) to get evaluation metrics in common scale.

+Exemplary competition using Mean Absolute Error for model evaluation:

+- [Forecast Eurovision Voting](https://www.kaggle.com/c/Eurovision2010#Evaluation) - This competition requires contestants to forecast the voting for this year's Eurovision Song Contest in Norway on May 25th, 27th and 29th.

 <a id="mean-absolute-error---mae"></a>
 ## Mean Absolute Error - MAE
 **Mean of the absolute value of each individual error.**